 Chlamydia Treatment

-• Treatment for sexual partners to prevent reinfection
+• Treatment of sexual partners to prevent reinfection

 Preventing UTIs